 Use the product where you have areas that are too wide to use spikes or similar ledge products.
 Daddi Long Legs are great for spaces where workers need to have access as the wires can easily be walked through.
 Try that with a surface covered in spikes.
 The photo in the upper right shows how several devices look on a roof.

 Where can you purchase Daddi Long Legs?
 Just visit Birdbarrier.com.
 For the record, I have not received any compensation from Bird Barrier for this post.
 This is simply a blog post to give the public and professionals some insight on a bird control product for niche problems.Stephen M. Vantassel, CWCP, ACE, is the owner of Wildlife Control Consultant, LLC.
 He helps people restore their balance with nature through publishing, training, consulting, and the internet.
 He has published numerous articles in trade and academic publications (http://kingsdivinity.academia.edu/StephenMVantassel) along with several books (https://wildlifecontrolconsultant.com/store-2/).
+Listen to his podcast at PestGeek Podcast (https://pestgeekpodcast.com/).
 He is a sought after speaker and trainer.
-If you would like to have Stephen speak at your event or use his consultation services, send an e-mail to firstname.lastname@example.org.
+If you would like to have Stephen speak at your event or use his consultation services, send an e-mail to email@example.com.
 Copyright All postings are the property of Stephen M. Vantassel and Wildlife Control Consultant, LLC.
 Text (not images) may be reprinted in non-profit publications provided that the author and website URL is included.
 If images wish to be used, explicit and written permission must be obtained from Wildlife Control Consultant, LLC.